space-concordia-robotics/robotics-orin-gui/README.md

 After cloning the repo, from the root of the directory, run `npm install`.
 It should install all required packages

+# Setup
+To your `/etc/hosts/` file on your client (ie where you are viewing the camera stream), add the following
+line:
+`10.240.0.100   cameras.local`
+Where the first part is the IP of the rover, and the second is a domain name, which is hardcoded in `connection_info.ts`.
+Note there is a **tab** between the two lines.

 # Run the server
 In one terminal
 run `ts-node src/server.ts` or `npm run server`.
 You should see